 To learn more about the rise of voice design, check out this video:

 You can get in touch with Steffen via his website.
 If you too want to be part of the voice design revolution, check out the CareerFoundry Voice User Interface Design Course, built in collaboration with Amazon Alexa.
 Want to learn more about designing for voice?
-Take a look at this ultimate beginner’s guide to voice design.
+Take a look at this ultimate beginner’s guide to voice design and learn about voice technology vs. on-screen design.